Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 The app will:

-• Search YouTube for each song automatically
+• Search enabled sources for each song automatically

-• Queue downloads for best matches
+• Queue downloads for the best matches

 • Show success/failure summary